Frequently Asked Questions for Schools

 Are we able to go into the Gift Shop on our visit?

-You are welcome to go to the Gift Shop but please take note that we are unable to have any more than 5 persons in the shop at a time.
+You are welcome to go to the Gift Shop but please take note that if government regulations dictate, we may have to close or limit the numbers of persons in the shop at a time.

 Are all parts of the Museum accessible to wheelchair users?